salto-io/salto/packages/salesforce-adapter/README.md

 	- Under "callback URL", write http://localhost:PORT, where PORT is a port you can allow salto to open momentarily on your computer (it will not be open to external connections).
 Except for PORT, do not change any character in the URL.
 	- Under "Selected OAuth Scopes", pick Full access (full) & Perform requests at any time (refresh_token, offline_access)
 	- Save the app, and wait as the connected app creation instructs you
-- You can now connect to salesforce with OAuth credentials, by adding the flag '-a oauth' or '--auth-type oauth' to the commands 'salto service add salesforce' or 'salto service login salesforce'
+- You can now connect to salesforce with OAuth credentials, by adding the flag '-a oauth' or '--auth-type oauth' to the commands 'salto account add salesforce' or 'salto account login salesforce'
 - You will be asked to provide the consumerKey created in the connected app and the port you provided in the callback URL
 ## E2E tests